 7- Make sure to enter the correct PIN every time you use the ATM.
 If you have forgotten the PIN, call the service center and get it changed before using the card.

 8- While travelling to some other country, carry enough cash with you in case the local cash machines do not accept your card for any reason, you will not face troubles.
-Try to avoid using your credit or debit cards abroad in ATMs if you intend not to stay for long.
+Try to avoid using your credit or debit cards abroad in ATMs if you intend to not stay for long.
 You might not get enough time to recover your held card.